The National Women’s Law Center

 - Experience with strategic planning and program development;

-- Senior-level experience at successfully building and managing a collaborative team; experience administering budgets and assessing infrastructure needs and organizational capacity;
+- Senior-level experience at successfully building and managing a collaborative and diverse team; strong interpersonal, problem-solving and mentoring skills; demonstrated success applying an equity lens to leadership and management; experience administering budgets and assessing infrastructure needs and organizational capacity;

 - Successful fundraising experience, including developing and framing projects to appeal to a broad range of potential supporters;